Learn about Calva Jack-in

 npx shadow-cljs -d cider/piggieback:0.4.1 -d cider/cider-nrepl:0.22.4 watch :app

-When the command is issued Calva needs to wait until the REPL Server is started, before connecting to it, and possibly continuing with starting a ClojureScript REPL and connect to that as well.
+When the command is issued Calva needs to wait until the REPL Server is started, before connecting to it and possibly continuing with starting a ClojureScript REPL and connecting to that as well.
 It also needs to know which port to connect to.

 Because reasons, Calva can't yet read the